KingGenius5/Make-Parties/README.md

 # Make-Parties

-An event planning app built in JavaScript.
+An event-planning app built using JavaScript.